Everberg: Education

 One of the four municipal schools, De Negensprong in Kortenberg is located in Everberg.
 It has a kindergarten and also offers primary education.

 Business

 International

-One of the world's largest chemical companies, Huntsman Corporation, has its own site in Everberg.
+One of the world's largest chemical companies, Huntsman Corporation, had its own site in Everberg.
 The site covers an area of 31 hectares, of which 15 hectares are occupied by office buildings for Huntsman Polyurethanes.
 The woodland is open for the people of the local community.

-The Everberg site is shared by Huntsman Advanced Materials, Huntsman Performance Products, Huntsman Polyurethanes and Huntsman Textile Effects.
-The Polyurethanes activities on the site include: administration, sales, research and development and small-scale production testing.
+The Everberg site was shared by Huntsman Advanced Materials, Huntsman Performance Products, Huntsman Polyurethanes and Huntsman Textile Effects.
+The Polyurethanes activities on the site included: administration, sales, research and development and small-scale production testing.
+However, in 2023, they left the location and partly relocated to Tienen.
+The investment company Bremhove bought the site, to convert it to a place where startups can put down their offices.
+The start-up Result X, also from Bremhove, is the first to take some of the buildings in use in 2025.

 A British (Norfolk) business called Stonemanor is situated in Everberg and is dedicated to the import of British products in Belgium.
 This mainly for serving the large expatriate community in the area around Brussels.
 The store is part of the Costcutter group since 1992.